mdrsk/Network_Security/readme.md

 6. Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures.

 And from those control categories, we will focus only the following technical controls that we will cover in this project:
+*Please be informed that the idea is to implement the technical controls and no focus will be made on things such as 'implementing processes and people' etc. The framework states that there should be People, Processes and Technology to maintain a secure environment but our scope focuses only on the technology aspect.*

 - ID.RA-1: Asset vulnerabilities are identified and documented
 - PR.AC-5: Network integrity is protected (e.g., network segregation, network segmentation)